shang-chuanshun0437/hello-indexeddb/README.md

 **options**

-- name: required, the name of a indexedDB database.
+- name: the name of a indexedDB database.
 You can see it in your browser dev-tools.
-- version: required, the version of this indexedDB instance.
+- version: the version of this indexedDB instance.
-- stores: optional, an array to define objectStores.
+- stores: an array to define objectStores.
 At least one store config should be passed.
-- use: optional, which objectStore to use
+- use: which objectStore to use

 Example: